Amal565/wowcalculator/README.md

 The calculator includes hidden surprises.
 When specific "special numbers" like 7, 10, or 369 are calculated, the calculator undergoes a temporary transformation:
 All keys turn into the special number.
-The result field displays the name of a famous personality, such as Cristiano Ronaldo for 7 or Albert Einstein for 369.
+The result field displays the name of a famous personality, such as Cristiano Ronaldo for 7 or Mammooty for 369.
 The background image changes to a custom picture, amplifying the experience.
 "Death Mode":